-Plats submitted to the Planning and Zoning Office for approval by the PC and/or Custer County BOCC must meet both parts A.1 and A.2 of Appendix A at the back of this Resolution.
+Plats submitted to the Planning and Zoning Office for approval by the Planning Commission and/or Custer County Board of County Commissioners must meet both parts A.1 and A.2 of Appendix A at the back of this Resolution.
 Where appropriate the submittal requirements may be increased or modified.